gsoules/MkDocs/digital-archive/docs/plugins/avantcommon.md

 `Catalogue #` as the alias.
 Note that the alias will appear in search results and as the identifier for thumbnails.

+!!! note ""
+    If you change this option to start using an alias, or to use a different alieas, or to stop using an alias, and you are using the [AvantElasticsearch plugin](/plugins/avantelasticsearch), you will need to [reindex the site](http://127.0.0.1:8000/administrator/reindex/#how-to-rebuild-elasticsearch-indexes) after making the change.

 ---

 ### Identifier Element option